jprzywoski/faster-python/README.md

 # Python Speed Benchmarks

-This repository contains code used for benchmarking different methods of improving code performance.
+This repository contains source code used for benchmarking different methods of improving performance of numerical computations in Python.

-The computation to speed up is a simple euclidean distance formula.
+The calculation to speed up is a simple euclidean distance formula.

 I have tried the following methods: